 We are proud to have one of the highest enrollment numbers of Indigenous law students in Canada.
 Since 1975, hundreds of Indigenous students have graduated from the law school.
 Many of these graduates are now leaders who have helped to redefine Indigenous legal issues in Canada.
-Our alumni include Jody Wilson-Raybould, former Minister of Justice and Attorney General of Canada; the late Judge Alfred Scow, the first Aboriginal lawyer and judge in British Columbia; and The Honourable Steven Point, former Lieutenant Governor of British Columbia and recently appointment Chancellor of UBC.
+Our alumni include Jody Wilson-Raybould, former Minister of Justice and Attorney General of Canada; the late Judge Alfred Scow, the first Aboriginal lawyer and judge in British Columbia; and The Honourable Steven Point, former Lieutenant Governor of British Columbia and recently appointed Chancellor of UBC.

 We offer a diverse range of academic, cultural, and career support to Indigenous students.